alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

   - Right click on the `Safe Haven Research Users` OU and select `New -> User`
   - Create a new user:
     - First name: Test
-    - Lastname: AD Sync
+    - Last name: ADUser
-    - User login name: `testadsync`
+    - User login name: `testaduser`
     - Click "Next"
-  - Enter a default password of your choice
+  - Password: use the `shm-<shm-id>-testaduser-password` secret in the management Key Vault.
+    - Untick `User must change password at next logon`
     - Click "Next"
   - Click "Finish"
 2. Force a sync to the Azure Active Directory